AISKhalil/AStra/README.md

 ## AStra execution

-AStra is developed as a Python-class.
+`AStra` is developed as a Python-class.
 Therefore, we added two scripts as simpler interfaces for AStra: **AStraSingleInput** and **AStraMultipleInputs**.
-In order to use `AStra`, you need firt to activate the python virtual environment that you created before:
+In order to use `AStra`, you need first to activate the python virtual environment that you created before:

 ```bash
 cd AStra